ivteplo/ivteplo/README.md

 # 👋 Hi y'all, I'm Ivan!

-I'm a full-stack web developer and software engineer
+I'm a full-stack web developer and software engineer.
+I mostly develop websites and web apps (PWA) with JavaScript or TypeScript.

 ## Projects